 Integrating robots into a machine has historically been such a complex undertaking that many machine builders would rather avoid the topic all together.
 While they may have had good reason for this hesitation in the past, things have just gotten a whole lot easier now that ABB and B&R have jointly developed a solution that integrates ABB robots into the B&R machine control system.

 Machine builders face increasing market pressure to make their machines simultaneously more flexible, more cost effective and more productive.
 What seem to be conflicting goals can be resolved using robots.
-The only catch: Robots typically require copious programming and are difficult to integrate into the machine's automation system.
+The only catch: Robots typically require specific programming and are challenging to integrate into the machine's automation system.

 "Robotics is a highly advanced discipline," explains Sebastian Brandstetter, B&R's product manager for integrated robotics.
 "Until now, however, robots and machines were independent systems."
 Robots have been a standard feature of large automobile production lines for decades, yet rarely can they be found as an integral component of a machine.